Radius IETF Class Group Assignment - Incorrect Standard

 2) PFsense could implement group assignment via a more traditional Cisco-AV:Pair mapping.
 Vendor ID 9 attribute 1.

-#3 Updated by Jay Shepherd almost 4 years ago
+#3 Updated by Jay Shepherd about 4 years ago

 Phillip Hernandez wrote: